banner-bg

 Service fees

-In addition to child care, caregivers can charge a service fee for extra services, such as meals, supplies, i.e., diapers, wipes, etc., laundry, transportation and drop-off service for children, and night care.
-Caregivers can also charge extra for allowing parents to log in to a protected website owned by the childcare center to watch their children’s live feeds.
+In addition to child care, providers can charge additional fees for extra services, such as providing meals, supplies, (i.e., diapers, wipes, etc.), laundry, transportation and drop-off service for children, and night care.

 Enrollment fees

 Childcare providers often charge enrollment fees for the time, paperwork, and individualized attention each applicant requires.
-Childcare centers can also make money through registration fees and waitlisting fees.
+Childcare centers can also make money through registration fees and waitlist fees.

 Additional fees